 Information about Modalen:

 Modalen is a peaceful pearl at the end of the Osterfjord, one and a half hours north of Bergen.
 With just about 400 inhabitants, Modalen is Norway’s second smallest municipality.
-In other words, in Modalen you do not risk having to wait in line or feeling like you are caught in a tourist trap.
-Whether activities, food or accommodations, all services are unique, authentic and local small-scale experiences.
+In other words, in Modalen you do not risk having to wait in line.You will find that activities, food and accommodations are all unique, authentic and local small-scale experiences.
 The valley is well known for its untamed nature and many hiking opportunities, and it is a popular starting point for longer hikes in the national park Stølsheimen.